isomerpages/singapore-customs-cms/_strategic-goods-control-list/Strategic Goods Control List/determination-of-strategic-goods.md

 If you are unable to determine whether your product is controlled as strategic goods after going through the Strategic Goods Control List and Determination Database, you may submit an  [Application for Determination of Strategic Goods](https://go.gov.sg/strat-goods-determination){:target="_blank"} to Singapore Customs for advice on the product determination.

-Please note it is not necessary to submit this application if you are able to classify your products.
+Please note it is not necessary to submit this application if you are able to determine the control status of your products.
 It is a quicker option for you to carry out your own determination.

 ## What do I need to take note for my application?